You can appeal to the independent Valuation Tribunal if you received the notice less than 4 weeks ago.

 - The decision without hearing procedure.
 In these cases, the parties have agreed that neither of them will be present at a hearing, and the Valuation Tribunal has agreed that this procedure can be used.
 The Tribunal will direct the parties to submit a written statement of case to the Tribunal and all other parties by a specified date.

 Please remember that at this hearing, the panel will only consider whether your appeal is valid.
 It will not look at whether the banding of your property is correct.
 If your appeal is found to be valid, the valuation issue will be considered at another hearing.

 The hearing is as informal as possible and we will try to put everyone at ease, but these are judicial proceedings and a degree of formality is inevitable.

-The panel will follow a procedure set out in a Practice Statement B1, Model Procedure.
+The panel will follow a procedure set out in the Practice Statement Model Procedure.

 The panel will decide who will put their case first, but if you would prefer to give your case first or second, please let us know.

 During the hearing:

 • the panel will ask you and the VOA to present your cases;

 • you will be able to ask the VOA questions;